xionluhnis/ofxOpenGP/README.md

 ofxOpenGP::convert(mesh, newMesh);
 ```

-For a more comprehensive case, look at the project in `example/`.
+For a more comprehensive case, look at the two projects in `example-simple/` and `example-visualization/`.

 FAQ
 ---